isomerpages/enterprisesg-cpso/_consumers/Safety alerts and recalls/Children products.md

 <p>We conduct compliance checks on consumer products sold locally to ensure
 they adhere to safety requirements.
 Stay up to date with the latest news regarding unsafe consumer products identified in Singapore.</p>
-<p><strong>3 May 2024</strong>
+<p><strong>30 Aug 2024</strong>
-<br><strong>Yoto Replacing Charging Cable of Yoto Mini Speakers for Children Due to Burn and Fire Hazards</strong>
+<br><strong>Voluntary Recall of Pigeon SuperFast Steam &amp; Dry Sterilizer</strong>
 <br>
 </p>
-<p>Yoto Limited has issued a voluntary corrective action for the charging
+<p>Pigeon Singapore Pte Ltd has announced a voluntary recall for the Pigeon
-cables that were sold with the Yoto Mini, a portable connected screen-free speaker intended for children ages three to twelve.
-The speaker’s lithium-ion battery can overheat and catch fire when at a high state of charge, posing burn and fire hazards to consumers.</p>
+SuperFast Steam &amp; Dry Sterilizer due to a potential overheating issue that may cause some parts of the product to melt.</p>
 <p>The model name “Yoto Mini”, SKU PRPLXX00860, and serial number are located
 on the base of the product.
 The speakers are pale grey with orange tactile controls and a pixel display.</p>